 The ultimate vision for Montreal Road is to construct a vibrant and welcoming main street with a well-balanced transportation network that will allow residents and businesses to thrive.
-To achieve this vision some of the following aboveground and underground improvements are proposed:
+To achieve this vision, some of the following aboveground and underground improvements are proposed:

-- Implement streetscaping features along Montreal Road including but not limited to new street furniture, streetlights, trees, concrete sidewalks and paver stones;
+- Implement streetscaping features along Montreal Road, including but not limited to new street furniture, streetlights, trees, concrete sidewalks and paver stones.

-- Review and improve bus stop and bus shelter locations;
+- Review and improve bus stop and bus shelter locations.

 - Replace sanitary and storm sewers along certain sections of Montreal Road.

-As part of the Montreal Road project, the 560 metres long section of North River Road (north of Montreal Road) is planned for reconstruction.
+As part of the Montreal Road project, the 560 metre long section of North River Road (north of Montreal Road) is planned for reconstruction.
 The proposed works include replacement of the watermain, sanitary sewers and road drainage modifications.

 For further information, please contact the project team or alternatively, the City Project Manager: